-This is a very short list indeed, there were many many more!
+This is a concise list indeed; there were many, many more!

 Lunch Like a Local

-One of the highlights of the tour for me personally we seeing the vibrant and active Central Market.
+One of the tour’s highlights for me was seeing the vibrant and active Central Market.
 It is still very much active for locals.
-Yes, there are some tourist shops around the edge, but you’ll be reward with many new sights and smells once you explore a little deeper.
-It was great to have a local there, who explained what the different spices, fruits, and the like were for.
+Yes, there are some tourist shops around the edge, but you’ll be rewarded with many new sights and smells once you explore a little deeper.
+It was great to have a local there who explained what the different spices, fruits, and the like were for.

-I didn’t do too much shopping as still had a few more weeks and stops on the road but did pick up some local coffee.
-Which came highly recommended by Michael.
+I didn’t do too much shopping as I still had a few more weeks and stops on the road but I did pick up some local coffee, which came highly recommended by Michael.

 Parting Ways & Final Walking Tour Thoughts